 Rosacea is a skin condition that is characterized by the appearance of visible blood vessels, pimples, and general redness over the face.
 It is often progressive, starting with mild periodic symptoms, and progressing to more severe and persistent symptoms over time.

 2. Who does rosacea affect?

 Rosacea can affect anyone.
-The most commonly affected demographic are middle aged women during or shortly following menopause.
+The most commonly affected demographic is middle-aged women during or shortly following menopause.
 People with fair skin are also more commonly affected by Rosacea—it is sometimes called “The Curse of the Celts.”

-Doctors don’t know exactly what causes rosacea yet.
+Doctors don’t know the exact causes of rosacea yet.
 There are several theories ranging from mites that normally live on the skin, to a genetic propensity for dilated blood vessels.

 4. Is there a cure for rosacea?

 At present, there is no cure for rosacea.
 Rosacea can, however, be treated and its symptoms controlled effectively.
 As rosacea can be progressive, the earlier it is diagnosed, the easier it will be to control.